Free Training on Software, Web and Computer Skills

 The I.T.
 Training staff will be scheduling hours available to students, faculty, and staff, in our I.T.
 Innovation Creation Lounge in which we will offer:

 - Space to work on projects in a dedicated learning area

 Please check the Computer Workshop Schedule for the next available Lounge hours.

 Screencasting: Video Tutorials

 A screencast is a video capture of any action taken from a screen like a computer desktop, usually with voice narration.
 Screencasts are often instructional in nature, allowing the creator to explain how to use a software program like a Photoshop tutorial on Lynda.com, or to demonstrate how to solve math problems on a digital "whiteboard" like Khan Academy.
-Our Training staff can assist your Office with planning your screencast project, developing a production process, coaching on how to prepare scripts, and technical training on screencasting software.
+Our Training staff can assist your Office with planning your screencast project, developing a production process, coaching on how to prepare scripts, and technical training on screencasting software such as Camtasia.
 Training staff may also offer production assistance on eligible University projects.